scharantej/dataplex-oda/02-lab-guide/04-register-assets-into-zones.md

 --resource-name=projects/$PROJECT_ID/datasets/$DATA_RAW_ZONE_NM --discovery-enabled --discovery-schedule="0 * * * *"
 ```

 ### 1.4.
-Register BigQuery Datasets as assets into the CURATED zone
+Load some data into an asset in the RAW zone

+Paste this command in Cloud Shell to create a table-